Singway/SimpleBackOffice/README.md

 # SimpleBackOffice
-    I've been learning ASP.Net Core for a while,trying to establish a Web program.So now,I create a simple model whit some fundamental functions.
+    I've been learning ASP.Net Core for a while,trying to establish a Web program.
+    So now,I create a simple model whit some fundamental functions.
     Establishing by NET Core + EF Core + HTML 5 + Bootstrap  + jQuery +NLog.

   ## Main Features: